famt/cloud_development_ufc/caos/Processing.md

 ```

 * Start the android image of virtualbox
-* In command line, enter into the server folder and run the following command: java -jar caos-server.jar
+* In command line, enter into the server folder and run the following command: `java -jar caos_server.jar`
 * Wait the server to start.
 * When the server starts, you can perform the offloading requests.
 * Open the application and enjoy!!